riyanswat/color-recognition-dataset/README.md

 ## Contributing

 Contributions to this dataset are welcome!
+By contributing, you help advance color recognition technology and create more inclusive tools for the color-blind.

+### Guidelines for Contributions

-To contribute, please follow these guidelines:
+To contribute to this dataset, please follow these guidelines:

-1. Fork this repository and create a new branch for your changes.
+1. **Fork** this repository and create a new branch for your changes.

-2. Add new images to the appropriate color directory, ensuring they are relevant to that color.
+2. **Add new images** to the appropriate color directory, ensuring they are relevant to that color.
+Please ensure that the images you contribute meet the following requirements:
+   - Only include images that you have explicit permission to use, or images that you have created yourself.
+   - Ensure that the images are licensed under terms that allow for re-licensing under the MIT License.
+   - If applicable, provide appropriate attribution or licensing information for the images you contribute.

-3. If necessary, create a new color directory if it doesn't already exist.
+3. If necessary, **create a new color directory** if it doesn't already exist.
+Make sure to follow the existing naming conventions for color directories.

-4. Commit your changes and submit a pull request to merge your branch with the main repository.
+4. **Commit** your changes and submit a **pull request** to merge your branch with the main repository.

-5. Provide a detailed description of the changes you made in the pull request.
+5. In the pull request, please provide a **detailed description** of the changes you made, including any relevant information about the images you contributed and their licensing.

+### Image Licensing

+To maintain the open source nature of this dataset, it is important to ensure that all contributed images are licensed appropriately.
+Please only include images that you have the rights to use, modify, and re-license under the terms of the MIT License.

 Please note that by contributing to this dataset, you agree to release your contributions under the [MIT License](LICENSE.md).

+Thank you for your contributions and for helping make color recognition more accessible to everyone!

 ## License